xristosfrag/Mlp-for-classification/README.md

 # MLP Implementation

-This repository contains the implementation of a multi-layer perceptron (MLP) as part of an assignment for a CSE course at the University of Ioannina.
-The aim of the assignment was to implement an MLP from scratch using Java and evaluate its performance on a dataset.
+This repository contains an implementation of a multi-layer perceptron (MLP) developed as part of an assignment for a course in computer science and engineering department at the University of Ioannina in 2022.
+The aim of the assignment was to implement an MLP from scratch using Java  and assess its performance on a custom dataset.

 ### Contents
 * Assignment.pdf: Contains the assignment prompt and specifications.